Find the answers to common questions you may have when choosing your new home.

 We understand the importance of having pets as companions in your home.
 However, the ability to have a pet varies from village to village.
 We ask that you advise us if you have a pet, or if you intend to bring one into your home.

-Pets are expected to be controlled in a manner that ensures they do not provide a nuisance or safety risk to other residents.
+Pets are expected to be controlled in a manner that ensures they do not become a nuisance or safety risk to other residents.

-What should I consider before moving into my home at the village?
+What should I consider before moving into my home at a village?

 There are a number of important factors to consider before you make your decision, as moving into a retirement village is a significant step, and one that you want to get right.
 It’s vital that you take the time to consider your personal lifestyle requirements now and into the future together with the retirement living options available to you, in order to make an informed choice.
 Ask us for our handy checklist.

-Will I have to pay stamp duty upon settlement of my new home in the village?
+Will I have to pay stamp duty upon settlement of my new home in a village?